 See the using one drive guide for more information.

-Step-by-step instructions are also available on the front of the unit.
+Step-by-step instructions are also available on the unit.

-Logon to the laptop with your TAFE SA email address (for example email@example.com).
+Logon to the laptop with your TAFE SA email address and password (for example email@example.com).

 Learn is TAFE SA’s online learning system, where you access your online courses.
 (You may sometimes hear it referred to as Moodle, which is the software the platform runs on.)
 Access Learn through the Portal or go directly to it at https://learn.tafesa.edu.au.